 How do I start investing?

-Here’s how Ellevest works.
+Here’s how the Ellevest membership works.
 First, you’ll share a little bit about yourself and your life goals.
-Then, Ellevest will suggest a personalized, diversified investment portfolio for each of your goals.
-The platform will execute your strategy for you and even maintain it over time.
+Then, you’ll get access to money and career coaching, investing and mobile banking* fit for you for a flat monthly fee.
+This includes a personalized, diversified investment portfolio to help you reach your goals.
+In fact, Ellevest offers the only investment platform that factors in the important realities of women’s lives, such as pay gaps, career breaks, and longer average life spans.
+The platform will execute your investment strategy for you and even maintain it over time.
 Because who has time for that?
 All you have to do is sit back, relax, and let your money work for you.

 *Banking products and services are provided by Coastal Community Bank, Member FDIC, pursuant to license by Mastercard International.